-Welcome to the webpages of the Trinity Long Room Hub, the Arts and Humanities Research Institute of Trinity College Dublin.
-It is one of five flagship research institutes of the University, and the one dedicated to promoting and facilitating innovative research across its nine Arts and Humanities member Schools.
+Welcome to the website of the Trinity Long Room Hub, the Arts and Humanities Research Institute of Trinity College Dublin.

 The Trinity Long Room Hub is a community of scholars drawn from over twenty disciplines dedicated to advancing Trinity College Dublin’s rich tradition of research excellence in the Arts and Humanities, a tradition that goes back 400 years.
 Our constituent partners include: the Library and the Schools of Creative Arts; Education; English; Histories and Humanities; Languages, Literatures and Cultural Studies; Law; Linguistic, Speech and Communication Sciences; Religion; and the Department of Philosophy.

 In 2020 the Trinity Long Room Hub celebrated the tenth anniversary of the opening of its now iconic building in Trinity College Dublin.
 In that period the Hub has become ‘a significant player internationally’, in the words of the 2017 official review of the institute.
 Despite a very challenging year for the world and our research community due to the global health pandemic, we remain ambitious for the next ten years.
 We want to build on our success by continuing to support collaboration, interdisciplinarity and excellence in scholarship while reinforcing the profile and voice of the Arts and the Humanities in all of our lives.

 In the section below, you will see examples of what we do and can find out more about how to participate in our activities and support our researchers.

 For advanced and early career researchers looking for opportunities and supports: